MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

-# Formalising the representation of causal statements
+# Information content of molecular causal statements
 The MI2CAST (Minimum Information about a Molecular Interaction Causal Statement) guidelines describe information that are necessary to depict causal interactions in molecular biology.
 The aim is to homogeneize their representation for a better usability and understanding, by making the data “FAIR” (Findable, Accessible, Interoperable and Reproducible).

 These guidelines target: